d2s/Documentation/_posts/2018-04-10-Changelog.md

 There are a few [commits](https://github.com/rsyncOSX/RsyncOSX/compare/v5.5.7...master) to source after version 5.5.7.
 Most of the commits are removal of executing scheduled tasks and removal of dead code.
 I am using [Paul Taykalo swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find not used code.
 The above results in less and cleaner code.

+## Prerelease of version 5.6.x

+In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
+There is still work to do before this version will be released.
+The only changes compared to version 5.5.7 are:
+- a lot of cleanup in code (delete of dead code) and
+- move executing of scheduled tasks.
+If both RsyncOSX and RsyncOSXsched (the menu app) is running, RsyncOSX is sending a reload message to the menu app.
+The menu app keeps track of scheduled task in all profiles.

+If you are not utilizing scheduled tasks don´t install the RsyncOSXsched app.

 ## Version 5.5.7

 Released 22 November 2018.